samuelwestlake/Optillipse/README.md

 # Optillipse
-The optimal encapsulation of a given shape with an ellipse for radiotherapy applications
+The pramatisation of an ellipse to encapsulate a given shape.